 Install using Helm

 To confirm Agones is up and running, run the following command:

 kubectl describe --namespace agones-system pods

-It should describe the single pod created in the
+It should describe six pods created in the

 agones-system namespace, with no error messages or status.
-The
+All

 That’s it!
 This creates the Custom Resource Definitions that power Agones and allows us to define resources of type

 - Go through the Create a Game Server Quickstart

 Glad to hear it!
 Please tell us how we can improve.